{//% unless portal.user.is_agent %} Tickets

 Other system-generated bid groups like this one vary depending upon what reserve module you have.

-The Award Pairings line tells the system to award whatever pairings may be left in the available pairing pool if the system could not build a complete bid with your bid preferences.
+The Award Pairings line instructs the system to assign any remaining pairings from the available pool if your specified bid preferences do not result in a complete schedule.

 Each bid preference that you enter has its own associated color to help you identify bid types at a glance.